History of lute-family instruments: Central Asia, the crossroads of civilizations

 It has been argued that Central Asia, a crossroads of multiple civilizations, the Middle East, Europe, China and India, could itself constitute a center of world civilization.
 It was described by the Greek geographer, Strabo, as "a land of 1000 cities".
 The peoples there could be loosely called Iranians, the historic tribes, not only citizens of the modern country.
-Over a period of centuries Central Asia was conquered by people from different cultures including the Greeks, Kushans, various Turkic tribes, Persians (themselves an Iranian tribe), and Arabs.
+Over a period of centuries Central Asia was conquered by people from different cultures including the Greeks, Kushans, various Turkic tribes, Persians (themselves an Iranian tribe), Arabs and Mongols.
 The result was a blending of the cultures, and Central Asia grew prosperous in spite of the invasions.

 When the Arabs conquered Central Asia, they were conquering a culture that specialized in taking things, evaluating them for their potential value and improving on them.
 Their habit of evaluating applied to products to sell and to ideas.
 Central Asia was pluralistic and diverse and had some of the biggest cities on the planet, with books being "numerous and widespread", and a high rate of literacy, in which even women could read and write.
 The culture of literacy and evaluation continued after the Arabs burned the Central Asian libraries (an attempt to do away with competing ideas).

 Arabic became a lingua-franca, joining Central Asia with the wider Muslim academic world.

-When the Greek classics were translated into Arabic, Central Asian polymaths worked with the translated Greek science and philosophy, making scientific discoveries that wouldn't be duplicated until the European Renaissance.
+Having access to Greek philosophy, including Plato and Aristotle long before the European Renaissance, Central Asian polymaths debated the Greek ideas and engaged in science and philosophy.
+They created climate of intellectual development which helped to bring about the European Renaissance.

 Among the products manufactured and exported to China were "lutes, harps, transverse flutes, both plucked and bowed stringed instruments, and even Central Asian dances."

 One of the peoples, the Sogdians were successful merchants for centuries and traveled to Europe, China and India.
 They took their music and dances with them, and the Sogdian Whirl, became popular in China.
 Another group from Central Asia was the people of Kucha, whose music and dances were popular in the Imperial Court, and which have survived in the Japanese Imperial Court into the modern era.